filmil/lit2md/cmd/lit2md/main.go.md

 	},
 }

+//] We allow the user to choose the prefix, if somehow it conflicts with other
+//] uses.
+One potential us is to set this value to `!`, so that comments become
+//] the same as Doxygen comments.
+I am not sure how useful that is.
+This
+//] is settable through flags, which are further down in the source.

 // prefixStr is the prefix string of a literate comment.
 If the language comment
 // prefix is `--`, and prefixStr is `]`, then the literate comment begins with
 // `--]`.
 var prefixStr string = "]"

+//] The source text parsing is *extremely* simplified compared to its
+//] [literate programming][lp] paragon.
+There are no code reorderings, there
+//] are no "tangle" and "weave", because they are extremely hard to use
+//] effectively in every day work, and they destroy editor cooperation.
+Oh well.
+//]
+//] We parse the text by simply alternating between "code" blocks and "text"
+//] blocks, and filling in the appropriate code block fences as we go.
+This is
+//] fully streaming, so you can do this to your heart's content.

 // State represents the text scanner state. type State int